 Articles and nouns

-Nouns in Portuguese may be masculine (male) or feminine (female).
-No matter if you’re talking about living things that may be male or female or if you talking about things, that have no gender, the noun is always either masculine or feminine.
+male or female or if you talking about things, that have no gender, the noun is

 The article – definite articles or indefinite articles – follows the noun according to its gender – male or female – and according to its number – singular or plural.

-O homem – The man / Um homem – A man
+homem – The man / Um homem – A man

 A mulher – The woman / Uma mulher – A woman